Youth Criminal Lawyers

-Our lawyers are intimately familiar with the complexities of the Youth Criminal Justice Act including its application to bail proceedings for young persons.
-Dealing with youth caught up in the criminal justice system requires extra patience and a unique collaborative approach.
-The lawyers don’t just understand the Youth Criminal Justice Act – they will take the time to understand your child.
-We spend a considerable amount of our practice assisting young persons charged with criminal offences.
+Our lawyers are intimately familiar with the complexities of the youth criminal justice act including its application to bail proceedings for young persons.
+Dealing with youth caught up in the criminal justice system requires extra patience and a uniquely collaborative approach.
+The youth layer Brampton doesn’t just understand the youth criminal justice act – they will take the time to understand your child.
+We spend a considerable amount of our practice assisting young persons charged with criminal offenses.
 Children under the age of 18 are treated very differently by the law.

-The Youth Criminal Justice Act applies to young persons who find themselves in the criminal justice system.
-The Act makes it clear that young persons charged with criminal offences are to be treated differently from adult offenders.
+The youth criminal justice act applies to young persons who find themselves in the criminal justice system.
+The Act makes it clear that young persons charged with criminal offenses are to be treated differently from adult offenders.
 The overarching principles of youth criminal justice seek to promote the rehabilitation and reintegration of youths back into society.
-It is also generally accepted that youths have a diminished level of moral culpability and must therefore be dealt with under a specific youth criminal justice system.
+It is also generally accepted that youths have a diminished level of moral culpability and must, therefore, be dealt with under a specific youth criminal justice.

 We also have access to a broad array of educational, medical and social service agencies that can help your young person onto a rehabilitative path.
 You can trust our calm manner and reasoned approach to help guide your young person through a very frightening and defining time in their lives.

 A law firm committed to assisting clients with a youth lawyer

 Young legal service Brampton for youth and minors will make every effort to answer your questions promptly and personally – you will not be shuffled around through layers of staff.
 When our lawyers are in court, our office staff will respond to your concerns immediately and professionally.
 Don’t waste time, call now to consult with us.